-The 50 states, Washington D.C., Puerto Rico, U.S. Virgin Islands, Guam and the Commonwealth of the Northern Mariana Islands all have independent CPA societies.
+The 50 states, Washington D.C., Puerto Rico, U.S. Virgin Islands, Guam, and the Commonwealth of the Northern Mariana Islands all have independent CPA societies.
 They are not chapters of the AICPA.
-The AICPA assists any and all of these societies with individual, regional or nationwide initiatives.
+The AICPA assists any and all of these societies with the individual, regional or nationwide initiatives.

 Q4.Who determines GAAP?

 Generally Accepted Accounting Principles (GAAP) are uniform minimum standards of, and guidelines to, financial accounting and reporting.
 The Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB) are authorized to establish these principles.

 Yes.
 The Institute publishes a number of magazines and newsletters which can be found on the Publications page.

 The AICPA and the National Association of State Boards of Accountancy (NASBA), in consultation with state boards of accountancy, the Board of Examiners, and other major stakeholders, spent two years studying an international examination delivery program.
 The result is the international administration of the Uniform CPA Examination (CPA Exam), which utilizes the state board licensure process and the current examination structure.
 The AICPA, NASBA, and Prometric are providing the same services as they do for the domestic program so that the exam and the licensure process will be the same for international examinees as it is for examinees within U.S. jurisdictions.